Steam Frame Explained: Valve's Streaming-First Steam Headset

 | Controllers | Steam Frame Controllers | VR controls plus gamepad-style inputs for non-VR Steam games |

-| Price | Not final | Valve has not announced final pricing |
+| Price | Not final | Valve has not announced final pricing; memory and storage costs previously forced Valve to revisit price and schedule |

 The key idea: streaming-first